minimaxir/simpleaichat/PROMPTS.md

 ## Interactive Chat

-When providing only a character:
+When providing only a character, the `system` chat for the interactive chat becomes:

 ```txt
 You must follow ALL these rules in all responses: